Interested in this course? Book now for Open Day to find about more

 “ During the first year you will learn the fundamentals of body movement that underpin all physical activities.
 You will also learn how to plan and deliver coaching sessions and discover how to self-assess coaching performance.
 During the second year you will experience dance within musical theatre and explore how this can enhance participation.
 You will also learn how dance is taught in primary and secondary schools, as well as in the community.
 In your third year you’ll learn the directing skills to put on shows, and learn about how education engages pupils in schools.”

 How can I use dance to develop fundamental movement skills in young children?

-Why does engaging with sports and dance have an impact on physical, cognitive and social development?
+Why does engaging with sports and dance have an impact on physical development?

 How can I encourage participation in physical activities in those who tend to disengage?